Stay Safe, Stay Healthy, Stay Vaccinated!

 3 Ways to Comply

 Schedule your student a well visit to ensure receipt of the required vaccinations.
 Have your student’s doctor provide you with a Certificate of Immunization.

 Obtain medical certificate signed by your student’s doctor, detailing the plan to complete vaccines on the appropriate schedule.

 Submit an exemption form if your student is exempt from any immunizations for a medical, religious or philosophical/ strong moral reason.

 If your student has a doctor that they see regularly, you can schedule an appointment to talk about the vaccinations that your student may need as well as to get your student vaccinated.

 Call your student’s doctor and schedule an appointment.

 CVS Pharmacy offers the opportunity to receive vaccinations at store locations across the city.
-They offer both walk-in service as well as the opportunity to schedule appointments.
+They offer the opportunity to schedule appointments.
 With so many locations, there is sure to be one close to home.

 The District is also offering school based immunization clinics.
 Learn More

 Make an appointment for a faster check-in experience at the pharmacy.
 It is always a good idea to let the pharmacist know when to expect you.
 Use the CVS Pharmacy Vaccine Scheduler to set up a time to visit a CVS location near you.